 - The File Name property is used to specify which PDF file to display.
-The PDF file must be stored on the unit's memory card in a directory named pdf. - The Cannot Load property defines the text that is displayed when the named file cannot be loaded, either because it is not present or because it contains errors. - The Working property defines the text that is displayed when a file is being loaded and processed for display.
+The PDF file must be stored on the unit's memory card in a directory named pdf.
+For the FlexEdge product, the path and file name are case-sensitive. - The Cannot Load property defines the text that is displayed when the named file cannot be loaded, either because it is not present or because it contains errors. - The Working property defines the text that is displayed when a file is being loaded and processed for display.